kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 1. **Type: Log** These are regular steps during minikube start, and will include a name, message, and the current step number
 1. **Type: Download** This type will be used while downloading artifacts.
 It will include the artifact name, download progress percentage, and the step number it is associated with.
 1. **Type: Warning** These are unexpected warnings that come up during `minikube start`
-1. **Type: Error** These are actionable error messages minikube outputs if it detects an error
+1. **Type: Error** These are error messages minikube outputs if it detects an error.
+Sometimes, these error messages include actionable advice.

 The JSON structs for each type will look like this: